top of page

 Other matches - Darlington Point 10.10 (70) def by Leeton 11.9 (75), Fivebough 15.20 (110) def Whitton 7.7 (49).

-Match report: In a thrilling game throughout, Narrandera managed to hold Griffith over the final stages to win by a small margin.
-Narrandera's men were always faster to the ball, and their marking, especially on the back lines carried them to victory.
-Perc Bushby and Stan Day were again in good form for Narrandera, frequently defending successfully against strong Griffith attacks and often initiating good moves for their team-mates to carry out.
+Match report: In a thrilling game throughout, Narandera managed to hold Griffith over the final stages to win by a small margin.
+Narandera's men were always faster to the ball, and their marking, especially on the back lines carried them to victory.
+Perc Bushby and Stan Day were again in good form for Narandera, frequently defending successfully against strong Griffith attacks and often initiating good moves for their team-mates to carry out.
 Harry Adams frequently came under notice for his sound defence as fullback and good kicking off.
-Ripper Bynon revealed his best form to date this season and had the distinction of kicking the goal which put Narrandera in front in the last quarter.
+Ripper Bynon revealed his best form to date this season and had the distinction of kicking the goal which put Narandera in front in the last quarter.
 Alf Anstee was in rare form for Griffith and was the pivot of his team's attack.
 Fred Savage, who recently transferred from the Narrandera Imperials, owing to his removal to Griffith (fireman on the railways), made himself conspicuous in his first game for his new team, as also did Jack Ledger, who for many years was outstanding for Matong.
 Jack Langtry (5 goals), Eddie Forrestal, Pouncer Wade (junior), Snowy Thompson, and Bob Hutchins were among others who did effective work for Griffith.

 Ganmain Knock out Carnival - Monday June 13, 1938 at Ganmain Sportsground

-First Round: Walleroobie won on a forfeit from Barellan, Ganmain 5.0. d North Wagga-Marrar 0.2, Mangoplah 3.3 d Ariah Park 1.1, Fivebough 4.2 d Coolamon 1.6, Narrandera 4.6 d Griffith 2.5, Oaklands and Ungarie did not turn up.
+First Round: Walleroobie won on a forfeit from Barellan, Ganmain 5.0. d North Wagga-Marrar 0.2, Mangoplah 3.3 d Ariah Park 1.1, Fivebough 4.2 d Coolamon 1.6, Narandera 4.6 d Griffith 2.5, Oaklands and Ungarie did not turn up.

-Second Round: Walleroobie 20 d Ganmain 14, Mangoplah 7.3 d Fivebough 2.3, Narrandera 4.6 d Wagga Reserves 2.0, Ariah Park 5.5 d Griffith 2.5.
+Second Round: Walleroobie 20 d Ganmain 14, Mangoplah 7.3 d Fivebough 2.3, Narandera 4.6 d Wagga Reserves 2.0, Ariah Park 5.5 d Griffith 2.5.

 Final: Mangoplah 2.7 (19) d Ariah Park 1.5 (11)

 Match report: The Australian Rules Knockout Competition held at Ganmaln, attracted a big crowd of spectators, the gate takings being £150.
 All the games were vigorously fought out and there was a continuous programme of interesting and enjoyable football.
 The carnival was well organised and staged without a hitch.
 The winning team was Mangoplah, who collected the first prize of £50.
 The runner-up was Ariah Park, who were lucky enough to get a second lease of life; their prize was £15.
-Narrandera and Walleroobie, who ran into the semi-finals, each collected £5.
+Narandera and Walleroobie, who ran into the semi-finals, each collected £5.
 Fivebough got through the first round by defeating Coolamon, but were bumped out of the competition when they met Mangoplah.
-Griffith were beaten by Narrandera in the first round.
+Griffith were beaten by Narandera in the first round.
 The names of the four losing teams were placed in the hat and the district councillor, Mr. A. G. Enticknap was asked to draw two out.
 The names of Griffith and Ariah Park came out and they were allowed back into the competition.
 Ariah Park defeated Griffith and entered the semi-final.
 The rules of the competition debarred Leeton and Fivebough from combining as one team.
 Griffith was able to draw on Darlington Point and Whitton.

 LDFA Round 6 - Sunday June 19, 1938 at Griffith Showground